OpenLimark/GitFlowSemVerPlugin/Readme.md

 * Instead of the `rc` identifier for release versions / hotfix versions, plugin will use `beta`.
 * The `gitDescribeMatchRule` allows you to customize how a release tag will be identified.
 * Using the `propertiesFile`, you can change the location where the `version.properties` file will be created.
 By default, it gets written to `${project.buildDir}/version.properties`.
 In the above example, it is changed to be inside the `META-INF` directory.

+## Integrations / Compatibility

+### GitFlow AVH
+This plugin is fully compatible and tested with [GitFlow AVH Plugin](https://github.com/petervanderdoes/gitflow-avh) for Git.